gcalica/gcalica.github.io/essays/first-look-into-javascript.md

 ---

 <img class="ui small right circular floated image" src="../images/jslogo.png">
   I had been learning and coding with Java for a year, and it is also my first programming language that I have learned.
-I was already getting comfortable with Java, especially with inheritance in an object-oriented programming language.
-Heading into my third semester, my ICS 314 (Software Engineering) course uses Javascript instead of Java.
+Heading into my third semester as a Comp Sci. major, my ICS 314 (Software Engineering) course uses Javascript instead of Java.
 After some reading into Javascript, these are my thoughts and worries on Javascript.

 # Behavior

 ### Weakly Typed
   The most immediate difference between Javascript and Java was the declaration of variables.
-Instead of declaring variables with their primitives, Javascript simply uses *let* and *const* followed by a variable.
+Instead of declaring variables with their explicit type, Javascript simply uses *let* and *const* followed by a variable.
 That got me immediately thinking, "how do I know what type of variable this is, then?"

 Instead of having to declare the type of the variable like in Java,
   ```java